 Even when drunk driving crashes are not fatal, they can cause serious injuries which, in addition to other damages, may be compensable by via a car accident claim.
-The Belleville drunk driving accident lawyers at Cates Mahoney, LLC have extensive experience handling personal injury claims and are dedicated to recovering maximum compensation for every client.
+The Illinois drunk driving accident lawyers at Cates Mahoney, LLC have extensive experience handling personal injury claims and are dedicated to recovering maximum compensation for every client.

 The Effects of Alcohol on Driving Ability

 Alcohol impairs many functions that are critical to safe driving.
 A person does not need to have a blood alcohol concentration (BAC) above the legal limit to show signs of impairment.
 Some common effects of alcohol on driving ability include:

 - Decreased visual function